-- We obtained an understanding of the process to confirm the key controls mitigate the risk; assess their design effectiveness and obtain evidence of their implementation; - We have held discussions with management, and read minutes from their meetings to get an understanding of the status of each license; - We have obtained management's assessments of the indicators of impairment and associated audit evidence; - We have agreed the Columbus license extension date to the letters from the Oil and Gas Authority 'OGA', and evaluated management's plans to achieve the necessary milestones; - We have assessed management's business plan in relation to the Exploration and Evaluation assets and ensured any license commitments have been included within cashflow forecasts; - We have tested the additions to the Exploration and Evaluation assets and agreed these to the company's policy and ensured they are in line with IFRS 6.
+Recoverability of the Exploration and Evaluation assets We obtained an We did not identify any understanding of the process exceptions in our testing of Refer to note 2 "Accounting to confirm the key controls Exploration and Evaluation policies" (page 45); and note 14 mitigate the risk; assess their assets, and agree with "Exploration and Evaluation design effectiveness and management that the carrying assets" of the Consolidated obtain evidence of their value of these assets does not Financial Statements (page 64) implementation; exceed their recoverable amounts.
+The carrying value of Exploration We have held discussions and Evaluation assets are held at with management, and read We believe the conditions historic cost and are subject to minutes from their meetings associated with the Columbus impairment assessments under to get an understanding of licence extension have been IAS 36 Impairment of assets. the status of each license; appropriately disclosed in the Annually management is required Annual Report. to assess for impairment indicators in line with IFRS 6 Exploration for We have obtained and Evaluation of Mineral management's assessments Resources to determine whether a of the indicators of full impairment test is required. impairment and associated audit evidence; Exploration and Evaluation addit evidence, assets shall be assessed for .
+Ma have agreed the impairment when facts and • We have agreed the circumstances suggest that the Columbus license extension carrying amount of an Exploration date to the letters from the and Evaluation asset may exceed Oil and Gas Authority 'OGA', its recoverable amount.
+If this and evaluated management's occurs, an entity shall measure, plans to achieve the present and disclose any resulting necessary milestones; impairment loss.
+We have assessed There is a risk that management's business plan management fails to identify a in relation to the Exploration relevant indicator and therefore and Evaluation assets and do not perform an impairment ensured any license test.
+There is also a risk that commitments have been management use inappropriate included within cashflow assumptions in the full impairment test resulting in an forecasts. overstatement of Exploration and Evaluation assets. • We have tested the and Evaluation assets. additions to the Exploration and Evaluation assets and agreed these to the company's policy and ensured they are in line with IFRS 6. · I